BBC News presentation: 2016 "Cogs and colours"

 On 10 October 2016, the BBC News red and gears look gave way to a new on-screen imaging package with colourful idents and softer, orchestral music led by an oboe soloist with plucked strings, percussion and elements of a chorus.
 Here, the cogs from the previous look are re-imagined as free-wheeling, less-clock-like, spinning on an invisible axis in a layered formation, overlaid on blocks of translucent colours, flipping over with a mix of 3-D cog wheels and line-drawn cogs.
 The main ident between shows is now silent, with the cogs flipping over and spinning not unlike the former ITV Rediffusion logo.
 The effect is less mechanical and less bombastic than the previous ident, more pastel-shaded and includes images of the parliaments of the UK home nations and the EU parliament.
 The transition to the new look was marked by a presenter sitting in the editing suite throwing a fader, to reveal the new look which was played out in full.
 The BBC Parliament identity is different from the previous one, with upper and lower case lettering and a softer, grey look similar to the main BBC News.
-The transition to the new package did not coincide with the beginning of the British conference season, which meant that coverage of the SDP Conference of October 2016 had the visuals of the 2009 look overlaid with the new 2016 music.
+The transition to the new package would coincide with the beginning of the British conference season, which meant that coverage of the SDP Conference of October 2016 had the visuals of the 2009 look overlaid with the new 2016 music.

 The on-screen graphics for live and recorded sittings remained unchanged, similar to the BBC News channel look.